M.I.N.K. Collegiate Baseball League

 The M.I.N.K.
 Collegiate Baseball League is a collegiate summer baseball league consisting of eight teams.
 Currently, five teams are from Missouri, three from Iowa.
-The league was formed in 2009 and was affiliated with the National Baseball Congress until 2015.
+The league was formed in 1996 and was affiliated with the National Baseball Congress until 2015.

 History

 The M.I.N.K. name derives from the 1910 to 1913 Missouri-Iowa-Nebraska-Kansas League minor league of the same name.
 That league used the acronym M.I.N.K., as teams were represented by Missouri, Iowa, Nebraska and Kansas.

 The Carroll Merchants moved from the MINK to the Pioneer Collegiate Baseball League after the 2016 season.

 In November, 2019, The M.I.N.K.
 Collegiate Baseball League announced that Des Moines, Iowa and Chanute, Kansas would join the M.I.N.K in 2020, forming a nine team league, with the departure of the Ozark Generals.

 On May 27, 2020, the MINK League announced the cancellation of the 2020 season due to COVID-19.

 The league notes that: "All MINK Baseball League players are unpaid in order to maintain their NCAA eligibility.
 Each team is operated in a similar to a professional minor league baseball team, providing players an opportunity to play under the same conditions using wood bats, minor league specification baseballs, experiencing overnight road trips and playing an intense summer league schedule."

 Prior to the M.I.N.K., the Clarinda A's won the 1981 National Baseball Congress World Series.
 The Nevada Griffons were runners up in 1997 and 1998.

+Since MINK play resumed in 2021, the St Joseph Mustangs have been the dominant team, winning four out of the five titles between 2021-2025, with 2023 being the only year without a championship.